 Dangerous wild animals

-Please complete our application form to be completed and returned to Environmental Health, Newark and Sherwood District Council, Kelham Hall, Kelham, Nottinghamshire, NG23 5QX.
+Please complete the application form and return to Environmental Health, Newark and Sherwood District Council, Kelham Hall, Kelham, Nottinghamshire, NG23 5QX.

-Check the licence fees and charges and make the payment.
-The Council is no longer able to accept payment for services by cash or cheque.
+The licence fees for 2017 is initial £160 and renewal £100 plus vets fees.
+We are no longer able to accept payment for services by cash or cheque.

 For further advice or to check if you require a licence, please contact us.